For a more in depth look at our collections, please visit the Collections Research Guide where there is a tab for each collection.

 Other items on reserve for checkout are: cameras, video cameras, tripods, microphones, laptop computers, laptop accessories, digital audio recorders, headphones, iPads, etc. See all of the equipment available for check out at the journalism library.

-The journalism library has 37 computers (17 iMacs and 20 MacBook laptops) with a full suite of multimedia software, 2 flatbed color scanners, black & white and color laser printers, 5-52” flat screen TVs, and a microfilm reader/scanner.
+The journalism library has 37 computers (17 iMacs and 20 MacBook laptops) with a full suite of multimedia software, 1 flatbed color scanner, a Kic book scanner, black & white and color laser printers, 5-52” flat screen TVs.

 The journalism library has an on-site collection of over 30,000 print books.
 It includes the working collection of journalism, communication, and strategic communication books as well as the Betty Winfield Political Communication and Mass Media History Collection, and a growing 4000-volume journalism fiction collection.
 The Steve Weinberg Journalism Fiction Collection, named for journalist and author, Steve Weinberg, is a collection of novels with primary characters depicted as journalists.
 These books are housed in state-of-the-art compact shelving with one-touch electronic movement and passive laser safety system.